 GUIDELINES FOR NEW PAPER SUBMISSIONS

-- Please do not include authors’ names within the manuscript, as papers undergo double-blind review
+- Please do not include authors’ names or affiliations within the manuscript, as papers undergo double-blind review.

 - Include details on how you obtained your data and any controls (e.g., attention checks, etc.) used to ensure quality.
 We are open to data from any source, provided the data is appropriate to your study design and research questions.